20000786/DeepScientist/README.md

 # 🔥 Featured News

+- [2025.10.1] The call for papers is now open for [the first International Conference on AI Scientist (ICAIS)](https://icais.ai), to be held in Beijing!
 - [2025.09.26] We have released this repository for the first time, with the open-source code for the initial stage available at [ResearAI/ResearStudio](https://github.com/ResearAI/ResearStudio)

 ---